This gluten free cream of mushroom soup is much tastier than anything you could find at even the best grocery stores.

 - 1/2 teaspoon onion powder

-- In a medium saucepan or Dutch oven, melt butter over a medium-low heat.
+- In a medium or large saucepan or Dutch oven, melt butter over medium-low heat.

 - Add in flour and whisk together until well combined.